Sumta4real/recipe-page/README.md

 - This project reinforces my knowledge of CSS flex and interactivity.
 - It deepened my knwowledge of HTML5 Semantics particularly the specific usage of each of the tags
+- I learnt how to style the list marker items exclusively using the '::marker'CSS pseudo-code

 ### Useful Resources